 ACT and SAT.
 Students scoring 29-31 on the English section of the ACT will receive credit for English 1301; 32 or above will receive credit for English 1301 and English 1302.
 Students scoring 28 or above on the Mathematics section will receive three semester credit hours in Mathematics 1314.
-Students scoring 29 or above on the Science Reasoning section will receive three semester credit hours in Physical Science (core equivalent, non-advanced credit).
+Students scoring 29 or above on the Science Reasoning section will receive four semester credit hours in Physical Science (non-advanced credit with no ASU equivalent).